Rats in Singapore: 2 can become 2 million in 2 years if there is no intervention

 Dr Foo Foong Kuan, general manager of the technical and entomology department at pest control company Anticimex, said: “An infestation means rat sighting does not cease once we catch a rat.
 Rat activities continue persistently, making it nearly impossible to achieve zero rat count.”

-Pest control companies told ST in January that inquiries about rat infestation are up 25 per cent since November 2023.
-Several factors could have contributed to this uptick in rodent activity.
+Pest control companies told ST in January that inquiries about rat infestation were up 25 per cent since November 2023.
+Several factors could have contributed to the uptick in rodent activity.

-Mr Lee noted that recent weather conditions, like the north-east monsoon, have brought heavier rain than usual to Singapore.
-These downpours could have flooded burrows or nests outdoors, compelling Norway rats to seek refuge indoors.
+Mr Lee of PestBusters noted that recent weather conditions, like the north-east monsoon, have brought heavier rain than usual to Singapore.
+The downpours could have flooded burrows or nests outdoors, compelling Norway rats to seek refuge indoors.

-Ms Daphne Ling, technical executive and entomologist at Origin Exterminators, said there is also a rise in rat activities “especially when road work and tunnelling happen near the vicinity”.
+Ms Daphne Ling, technical executive and entomologist at Origin Exterminators, said there is also a rise in rat activities “especially when roadworks and tunnelling happen in the vicinity”.

-“Such disturbances make the rats feel unsafe about their surroundings, forcing them out of their nests, and venturing to nearby food sources in search of safe shelters.”
+“Such disturbances make the rats feel unsafe about their surroundings, forcing them out of their nests and venturing to nearby food sources in search of safe shelters.”

 Infestations of roof rats and house mice that nest indoors are mostly the result of inadequate waste management, poor housekeeping practices, or the presence of gaps and openings in walls due to wear and tear.